sajidreshmi/graphiti-llm-starter/README.md

 - **`center_node_search`**: This method focuses on finding information related to a central node in the graph.
 It's useful for exploring the neighborhood of a specific entity and understanding its direct and indirect relationships.

+-   **`node search using reciepe`**: Graphiti provides predefined search recipes optimized for different search scenarios.
+Here we use NODE_HYBRID_SEARCH_RRF for retrieving nodes directly instead of edges.

 These search functions allow you to effectively retrieve and analyze the knowledge stored in your Graphiti knowledge graph.

 ## Prerequisites